danielsada/100daysofalgorithms/README.md

 - [x] Implement matrix multiplication in preparation for fibbonaci "investigation"
 - [x] Tests for matrix multiplication

+Day 87:
+- [x] Messing around with re-implementing BoyerMoore
+- [x] Try to implement it from scratch and memory.

 ## Things to implement when finished researching regular algorithms (due to the time they take)